MuhamadSyarifFakhrezi/Customer-Churn-Analysis/README.md

 ![Screenshot (996)](https://github.com/user-attachments/assets/3458d9c3-5a1c-42ad-8c58-181ad79c7a71)

+Customers who got the E offer had the highest churn rate of 53%, which is higher than customers who did not get the offer who only had a churn rate of 27%.

-- What type of contract has the high churn rate?
+- **What type of contract has the highest churn rate?**
 ```
 --Churn rate by contract
 SELECT